heinrich5991/libtw2/doc/serverinfo_extended.md

 `token` must be the token from the request.
 If the server info isn't sent upon a request, it mut be -1.

+`version` contains the server version.
+The first three bytes must equal the client's version, otherwise it will be filtered out as "incompatible version".

 `name`, `map`, `game_type` are the server's name, its current map and gametype, respectively. `map_crc` is the current map's CRC (note that Teeworlds uses